+[Editor’s note: Needs to be rephrased]

 The immersive Real-Time Communication (iRTC) supports a set of features that enable a wide variety of immersive real-time media applications.
 For capturing media signals in more dimensions than 2D video or mono audio, outputs from multiple cameras and microphones, and the sensors are described. iRTC uses WebRTC with a modular protocol stack as transport, which is integrated into 5G systems, such that applications in need of QoS or other support can receive the necessary services from the network.
 3GPP or other SDO’s specifications are referred when necessary.

 1 Scope

 The present document …